gvwilson/fiction/voyage/index.md

 earlier, the æmott had never been as strong there, where they had to compete for loyalty with self-described Vaardians.
-On Heliodor 14th, a band of Vaardians stole the *skenren lans* that the æmott had smuggled into the city, hid it on a barge under a load of dried squid<span class="sidenote">Or cheese mold, or undyed blarthings---as Kurtitina observed in *[A History of the Ruudian Rebellions](#history-rebellions)*, every Vaardian's grandmother was there, and each one hid the *skenren lans* under something different.</span>, and took it south to Turnajöki, a fortified
+On Heliodor 14th, a band of Vaardians stole the *skenren lans* that the æmott had smuggled into the city, hid it on a barge under a load of dried squid<span class="note">Or cheese mold, or undyed blarthings---as Kurtitina observed in *[A History of the Ruudian Rebellions](#history-rebellions)*, every Vaardian's grandmother was there, and each one hid the *skenren lans* under something different.</span>, and took it south to Turnajöki, a fortified